Building Apps with Pokemon, SpaceX, and GraphQL Studio

 [00:16:20.17] - Sam Hill Yeah, Isaac's like, I'm not talking about Pokemon.

-[00:17:46.16] - Lucia Cerchie Because sometimes in your authorization header, you have to double check and make sure that you're sending the right prefix.
-Right?
-Like sometimes you need bearer, other times it's API key with unsplash, it's client id.
-But anytime you use one of these steps and endpoints inside the GraphQL studio, all you have to do is put in the secret.
+[00:17:46.16] - Lucia Cerchie Because sometimes in your authorization header you have to double-check and make sure that you're sending the right prefix, right?
+Sometimes you need Bearer, other times it's API key.
+With Unsplash, it's client ID.
+But anytime you use one of these StepZen endpoints inside the GraphQL Studio, all you have to do is put in the secret.

 [00:18:14.14] - Lucia Cerchie Yes, it is.
 Yeah, yeah, yeah.
-This is not the step send key here.
-So that's because in order to get a steps in key, you'd have to sign up, but you do not need to sign up for steps in order to use the studio.
+This is not the StepZen key here.
+In order to get a StepZen key, you'd have to sign up, but you do not need to sign up for StepZen in order to use the studio.
 Your keys are definitely secure.
-They're never stored on steps and they're in local storage on your machine.
-So you don't have to worry about that.
-Let's take a look at unsplash search here.
-Must be missing a bracket somewhere.
-Do this kind of plottingly one at a time.
-Okay, so we see that we get back all this data on all of the the pictures that correspond to the query red.
-So this is like going to the unsplash homepage and searching red.
-Then you can see here there's links that you can use.
-You can immediately think, oh, yeah, if I were building a user interface, I'd probably go in and grab say, the HTML URL here or this URL here, and then I could surfaces.
+They're never stored on StepZen.
+They're in local storage on your machine, so you don't have to worry about that.
+Let's take a look at Unsplash search here.
+Oh, I must be missing a bracket somewhere.
+Gonna do this kind of ploddingly, one at a time.
+Okay, so we see that we get back all this data on all of the pictures that correspond to the query red.
+This is like going to the Unsplash home page and searching red.
+Then you can see here there are links that you can use.
+You can immediately think, oh yeah, if I were building a user interface, I'd probably go in and grab, say, the HTML URL here or this URL here, and then I could surface this.
 Let's try another query and see the response.
 Cool.
-Let's see.
-I can find.
-Let's try that one.
-So this I queried for Snowflake.
-So if I enter this into the browser, we should get a picture of a snowflake.
+Let's see if I can find... let's try that one.
+I queried for snowflake, so if I enter this into the browser, we should get a picture of a snowflake.

 [00:19:58.06] - Lucia Cerchie There we go.
-In fact, next month I'll be releasing advent of GraphQL challenges once a day.
-And we'll be building a project that uses the steps in GraphQL Studio to serve as a random snowflake with the unsplash API to a user interface.
-Keep your eye out on Social for that.
+In fact, next month I'll be releasing Advent of GraphQL challenges once a day, and we'll be building a project that uses the StepZen GraphQL Studio to surface a random snowflake with the Unsplash API to a user interface.
+Keep your eye out on social for that.
 That's all I've got for this API.
-Catch up on questions here.
+I'm going to catch up on questions here.

 [00:20:25.05] - Anthony Campolo Yeah, no question.
 It's just Travis acting a fool like usual.
 He wanted to see your keys.
 That was great.
 What do you think would be a good use case for this in terms of actually bringing this into a real application?

 [00:20:43.02] - Lucia Cerchie You could combine it with the results of another application.
-Say if you got a query string, I don't know, from the Pokemon API and had the name of Pokemon you could feed that in with steps and directive.
-The first one that comes to mind is at sequence for that one, which Sam can also tell us about, and return a photo that corresponded to that search, say, for your Pokemon, for your webpage.
-You could also probably use that for, like, a Twitter tweet.
-See what random images come up for the text of your.
-Of your tweet.
+Say if you got a query string, I don't know, from the Pokemon API and the name of a Pokemon.
+You could feed that in with a StepZen directive.
+The first one that comes to mind is @sequence for that one, which Sam can also tell us about, and return a photo that corresponded to that search, say, for your Pokemon, for your web page.
+You could also probably use that for, like, a Twitter tweet, see what images come up for the text of your tweet.

 [00:21:23.18] - Sam Hill Yeah.